I-GUIDE/data-catalog-archive/schema/shapefile.md

 # Shapefile

-This document outlines the Schema.org properties used to describe a single ESRI Shapefile.
+This document outlines the *required* and *recommended* properties for describing an ESRI Shapefile.
 A Shapefile is a geospatial vector file format that is developed and regulated by ESRI.
 It consists of several mandatory files (`.shp`, `.shx`, `.dbf`) as well as numerous optional files (`.prj`, `.sbn`, `.sbx`, `.fbn`,